 Hi it’s Linda here behind the keyboard.
 Alfie and I received a long email the other day from one of our blog readers who is looking to get an Entlebucher Mountain Dog.
 The email was from a real dog lover – someone who’s had labradors all his life and he was trying to genuinely understand if the Entlebucher Mountain Dog Breed is the right dog for him.
+He suffered a dog bite and got injured but it doesn’t stop him from looking for a new dog.

 He asked me about exercise, temperament and how to train them – and he mentioned he’d tried to do some research online but found little information about what its really like to own an Entle.